-- Crusty bread and….. anything and everything.
-Cheese, ham, tuna, butter, garlic cheese, crisps, chicken, leftover beef, fish fingers.
+- Fresh crusty bread and… anything.
+Cheese, ham, tuna, butter, garlic cheese, crisps, chicken, leftover beef, fish fingers…

 I have still not found a decent way to make toast in the van.
 It’s an ongoing process that I will continue to work at!
 Still, Grilled Cheese sandwiches are a perfect snack: